 - Drafting is very easy and quick

 Disadvantages of CAD software

 - Dynamic analysis is not possible

 - Real-time simulation is not possible ( Special Module is required)

 You may like to read: What are the differences between Creo and SolidWorks

 What Is CAM ( Computer Aided Manufacturing)

 CAM software creates all required codes to run an NC or CNC machine.
-It helps to selects tools, decides a tool guide path, and other miscellaneous function.
+It helps to selects tools, decides a tool guide path, and other miscellaneous functions.
 You can feed those codes in a machine to make it perform

-We all know that there are numerous types of machine.
+We all know that there are numerous types of machines.
 Not all CAM software can create codes for all machines.
 That is why there are different CAM software for different types of manufacturing operations.